-Open Colleges have partnered with Action for Children and the Aged (ACATA) Trust Fiji to offer students of the Diploma of Community Services the opportunity to complete their required work placement hours over the course 2 weeks in Fiji.
+Open Colleges have partnered with Action for Children and the Aged (ACATA) Australia to offer students of the Diploma of Community Services the opportunity to complete their required work placement hours in 2019 over the course of 2 weeks in Fiji.

-You will be participating as volunteers in Fijian communities in programs coordinated by ACATA Trust Fiji.
+You will be participating as volunteers in Fijian communities in programs coordinated by ACATA Australia.
 You will be supervised by an approved Workplace Supervisor and assessed during the placement by an Open Colleges Work Place Assessor who will also attend each project.

-ACATA (Action for Children And The Aged) Trust Fiji
+ACATA (Action for Children And The Aged) Australia

-ACATA (Action for Children And The Aged) Trust Fiji is a leading NGO in health literacy and behaviour change programs in Fiji.
+ACATA (Action for Children And The Aged) Australia is a leading registered charity and non-profit organisation in health literacy and behaviour change programs in Fiji.